-#5 Protect your skin
+#5 Protect yourself with a skin health screening

 He may be quick to lather up the kids with sunscreen, but chances are he’s “forgetting” about himself more often than not, and failing to adequately protect his own skin.
 Mums are guilty of this too, of course – it’s not only a men’s health issue.
 But, studies have shown that men are even less likely to use sunscreen as part of their daily routines.